jonathanGB/CSI4106-AI/1/report.md

 In the first case, **heuristics 2** dominates **heuristics 1**; in the second case, **heuristics 1** dominates **heuristics 2**.
 Therefore, none of them are dominant.

 ### 4. Conclusion
+It is clear that A* is the best of the three, BFS is second; DFS is the worst, as it visits a huge number of nodes and almost always return a non-optimal solution.
+For example, for **puzzle #7**, it returns a solution of length 110 582, while the optimal solution is only of length 24.

+The extra computational cost of having to calculate heuristics in A* is worthwhile; this drastically reduces our state space.
+Because our heuristics are not dominating each other, we compute both for a single state and return the maximum; this approach lead to faster results than **heuristics 1** or **heuristics 2** separately.

+By using iterative search algorithms and relying on a set of "visited" states rather than the `isRepeated` method provided, we were able to avoid `maximum recursion depth` errors and — specifically related to `isRepeated` — speed up our algorithm (`O(1)` with a set of visited nodes rather than `O(d)` with `isRepeated`, where `d` is the maximum depth of the tree).
+We haven't had a case where we were not able to get *DFS* results, which was often the case before we made these changes.